aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/beacons.md

 ### Initialization Failure

-Construction MUST fail if any `prefix` in any [part](#part) is a prefix of the `prefix` of any other [part](#part).
+Initialization MUST fail if any `prefix` in any [part](#part) is a prefix of the `prefix` of any other [part](#part).

-Construction MUST fail if any [non-sensitive-part](#non-sensitive-part) contains any part of an encrypted field, or any [sensitive-part](#sensitive-part) fails to contain some part of an encrypted field.
+Initialization MUST fail if any [non-sensitive-part](#non-sensitive-part) contains any part of an encrypted field, or any [sensitive-part](#sensitive-part) fails to contain some part of an encrypted field.

-Construction MUST fail if any [constructor](#constructor) is configured with a field name that is not a defined [part](#part).
+Initialization MUST fail if any [constructor](#constructor) is configured with a field name that is not a defined [part](#part).

+Initialization MUST fail if any [constructor](#constructor) is configured without at least one required part.

+Construction MUST fail if any plaintext value used in the construction contains the split character.

-TODO - It might be a good idea to fail if it's possible for more than one constructor to succeed.
+TODO - It might be a good idea for initialization to fail if it's possible for more than one constructor to succeed.
 More thought is necessary.

 ## Beacon Operations